The64thGamer/cheeseepedia/locations_archive/Location Pages #-L/australia.md

 categories = ["Chuck E. Cheese's"]
 +++
 ***Joondalup, WA (Unit 3/7 Winton Rd.)* is a *Chuck E. Cheese* location that was announced in early 2024.
-The location is the third ever in Australia, succeeding the {{< wiki-link "Surfer's Paradise, Queensland, Australia" >}} and {{< wiki-link "Carina, Queensland, Australia" >}} locations.
+The location is the third ever in Australia, succeeding the {{< wiki-link "Surfer's Paradise, Queensland 4217, Australia (Grundy's Centre, 2 Cavill Rd.)" >}} and {{< wiki-link "Carina, Queensland, Australia" >}} locations.
 It will be the brand's re-entry into the country after being absent since 1984-1986.**

 ## History